bechfamcloud/flagship-aws-projects/project-01/README.md

 This project demonstrates a production-grade serverless AWS architecture designed to solve a real-world business problem using secure, scalable, and cost-efficient services.

+## Problem Statement

+Organizations often lack a secure, auditable, and cost-effective way for users or employees to submit sensitive incident reports or service requests in real time.

+This project provides a serverless AWS-based intake platform that securely accepts, processes, and stores incident data while enabling notifications and auditability.

 ## Architecture
 (Architecture diagram will be added here)